Get help and advice from UCU

-If you require specific and individual assistance from Sheffield UCU to resolve an employment related issue first of all please read our personal casework guidance.
+If you require specific and individual assistance from Sheffield UCU to resolve an employment related issue, we can offer a personal caseworker service.

-Then we ask that you to fill in the personal casework application form and chronology forms and email them both to email@example.com.
-Our administrator will then get in touch with you.
-You may find it useful to take a look at our process flow chart.
+We will then get in touch with you.
+You may find it useful to take a look at our process flow chart (PDF, 50kb).

-It is recommended that you read the personal casework guidance before filling in the casework request and chronology forms.
-If you are seeking assistance with respect to a particular employment policy at the University of Sheffield then it is helpful to us if you indicate which one it is.
+If you are seeking assistance with respect to a particular employment policy at the University of Sheffield, please indicate which one in the form.

 Please note that normally Sheffield UCU will only offer its help to UCU members of more than 90 days standing, and is not normally able to provide assistance (including initial advice) to members whose workplace issue has its origins before joining the union.